goodwithtech/dockle/README.md

 ### CIS-DI-0007: Do not use update instructions alone in the Dockerfile

-> Do not use update instructions such as apt-get update alone or in a single line in the Dockerfile.
+> Do not use update instructions such as apt-get update alone or in a single line in the Dockerfile.<br/>
+> Adding the update instructions in a single line on the Dockerfile will cache the update layer.
 ```bash
 RUN apt-get update && apt-get install -y package-a
 ```

 ### CIS-DI-0008: Remove setuid and setgid permissions in the images

-> Removing setuid and setgid permissions in the images would prevent privilege escalation attacks in the containers.
+> Removing setuid and setgid permissions in the images would prevent privilege escalation attacks in the containers.<br/>
+> setuid and setgid permissions could be used for elevating privileges.
 ```bash
 chmod u-s setuid-file
 chmod u-g setgid-file